You have set goals for your business but do you have a strategy for achieving them or are you hoping it will magically happen?

 - You’re new to running your own business and you’re trying to figure it all out but you don’t know what you don’t know.

-- What you do started out as a hobby and it naturally transformed into a business through word of mouth and it’s grown quickly, you’re getting sales and it’s going well but when it comes to a strategy, you don’t know where to start.
+- What you do started out as a hobby and it naturally transformed into a business through word of mouth and it’s grown quickly.
+You’re getting sales and it’s going well but with strategy, you don’t know where to start.

 - Before you launched your own business, your role meant you never got involved in strategic conversations and you have a loose strategy, but you don’t really know if it’s the right thing or not.

 - You’ve been running your business for several years, it’s going well, sales are coming in and it’s happened organically, so you’ve not thought about it.